tee-koo/Azure-Projects/Sentinel Detection Rule - Brute Force/README.md

 ## Requirements
 - Microsoft Sentinel must be enabled on the Log Analytics workspace
-- Azure AD Sign-in logs must be streaming to the workspace
+- Entra ID Sign-in logs must be streaming to the workspace

 ## Usage
 ```bash